-- Information site for carcinoid patients by Novartis.
-The carcinoid syndrome website for patients and their caregivers is completed and now up!
-This site, intended for the newly diagnosed and those living with carcinoid syndrome, features "questions to ask your doctor" and a sign-up program to receive updated information from Novartis.
+This site, intended for the newly diagnosed and those living with carcinoid syndrome and their loved ones, features “questions to ask your doctor” and a sign-up program to receive updated information from Novartis.
 Take a look at the Resources section to see the detailed scientific information in the form of flash animations.

 For additional information about carcinoid and related neuroendocrine tumors, please continue on to In-depth carcinoid/NET Information.

 KnowYourNETS is all about empowering people living with gastrointestinal and pancreatic neuroendocrine tumors, sometimes referred to as GEP-NETs or NETs for short, and their loved ones with information and resources to encourage them to expect more from their doctors, expect more from their treatment and expect more from themselves.

 Learn more about Somatuline Depot by clicking here and selecting Gastrointestinal and Pancreatic NETs.